JosiahSiegel/the-cynical-dba/source/_posts/2017-08-12-indexing-for-idiots.md

 tags:

 ---
 There’s no such thing as a one size fits all solution when it comes to indexing.
-Because of this, learning how to properly index can be a frustrating endeavor when much of the information out there appears to be contradictory.
-If the basics are not broken down into digestible chunks, odds are I will consider what I am reading a nice exercise on database theory, instead of something I am ready to apply in a real-world scenario.
+Because of this, learning how to properly index can be a frustrating endeavor when much of the information out there appears to be highly subjective.
+If the basics are not broken down into digestible chunks, odds are I will consider what I am reading a nice exercise on database design theory, instead of something I am ready to apply in a real-world scenario.

-To start off, here is a short list of helpful facts:
+Please note the following facts before proceeding to the example:

  * A table is either clustered or a heap.
  * Clustered tables contain data that is physically sorted by a single clustered index.
  * A heap does not contain a clustered index and it’s essentially a pile of unsorted data.
- * It’s possible to have one or more non-clustered indexes on a heap or a clustered table.
+ * It’s possible to have one or more **non**-clustered indexes on a heap or a clustered table.

-Here is an example of a heap with some rows inserted:
+---

+## Indexing Example

+Let's start off with a heap populated by two rows:

 {% highlight sql %}
 CREATE TABLE Books (